sanskar9999/Emotional-spectrum/README.md

 33. Rage
 34. Despair
 35. Hopelessness

-The project consists of several Python scripts, each serving a specific purpose:

-1. `emotions_wordcloud.py`: Generates a word cloud visualizing the list of emotions.
-2. `emotions_descriptions.py`: Provides descriptions for each emotion and allows exploration of emotions interactively.
-3. `emotions_clustering.py`: Performs K-Means clustering on the emotions and visualizes the results using a dendrogram.
-4. `emotions_occurrence.py`: Counts the occurrence of each emotion in WordNet and creates a bar chart.
-5. `emotions_similarity_heatmap.py`: Calculates the semantic similarity between emotions and creates a heatmap to visualize the similarity matrix.

-To run any of these scripts, simply execute them using Python from the command line or your preferred IDE.

 ## Description <a name="description"></a>
 The project begins with the generation of a word cloud representing the list of emotions.
 Each emotion is visualized with a font size proportional to its importance or frequency in the list.